darylldoyle/svg-sanitizer/README.md

 I've just released a WordPress plugin containing this code so you can sanitize your WordPress uploads.
 It's available from the WordPress plugin directory: [https://wordpress.org/plugins/safe-svg/](https://wordpress.org/plugins/safe-svg/)

+## Drupal

+[Michael Potter](https://github.com/heyMP) has kindly created a Drupal module for this library which is available at: [https://www.drupal.org/project/svg_sanitizer](https://www.drupal.org/project/svg_sanitizer)

 ## Tests

 You can run these by running `phpunit`